apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## GraphQL Service

 The server that contains a GraphQL schema and the ability to run it.
-Services have runtime information, and through features of the Apollo Platform they can send metrics and maintain a history of the schemas that have been run on that service in the past.
+Services have runtime information, and through features of the Apollo platform they can send metrics and maintain a history of the schemas that have been run on that service in the past.

 ## GraphiQL